 HealthChoice is Maryland's Medicaid Managed Care program.
 The HealthChoice Program provides health care to most Maryland Medicaid participants.
 HealthChoice members must enroll in a Managed Care Organization (MCO).
 Members get to choose their MCO (also referred to as a plan) as well as a primary care provider (PCP).
 A PCP can be a physician, physician's assistant or nurse practitioner.
 The PCP will oversee and coordinate your medical care.
 Some Medicaid recipients are not eligible for HealthChoice.
-They will receive their health care benefits through the Medicaid fee-for-service system.
+They will receive their health care benefits through the Medicaid fee-forservice system.

 MCOs are health care organizations that provide health care benefits to Medicaid recipients in Maryland.
-General health care benefits include (see pages 16-20 for a full listing of HealthChoice benefits):
+General health care benefits include (see pages 17-26 for a full listing of HealthChoice benefits):

-- Physician Services services provided by an individual licensed to provide inpatient/outpatient health care - Hospital Services services provided by licensed facilities to provide inpatient/outpatient benefits - Pharmacy Services services to provide prescription drugs and medical supplies
+- Physician services-services provided by an individual licensed to provide inpatient/ outpatient health care - Hospital services-services provided by licensed facilities to provide inpatient/ outpatient benefits

+Pharmacy services-services to provide prescription drugs and medical supplies